Turbo: A Power Rangers Movie: Plot

 On the planet Liaria, a wizard named Lerigot is being hunted down by Divatox; an intergalactic space pirate, who seeks his golden key to traverse an inter-dimensional gateway and enter into matrimony with Maligore, an imprisoned demon who promises her great riches and power.
 Lerigot escapes Divatox's forces and travels to Earth in search of Zordon and his friend Alpha 5, but inadvertently arrives in Africa.
 Weakened by the sun's ultraviolet rays, Lerigot meets a tribe of chimpanzees and wanders off with them.
 Meanwhile, Divatox heads for Earth in pursuit.

 In Angel Grove, Rocky DeSantos, Adam Park, and Tommy Oliver train for a charity fighting competition to save the Youth Shelter, when Rocky accidentally injures his back.
 Katherine Hillard and Tanya Sloan arrive with Justin Stewart, a child who admires Rocky and frequents the shelter.
 As Rocky is taken to a hospital, Justin follows the group and learns they are Power Rangers.
 Zordon sends Tommy and Katherine to search for Lerigot.
 They find him and return to the Power Chamber.

 Searching for two human sacrifices to revive Maligore, Divatox's nephew Elgar, abducts Farkus "Bulk" Bulkmeier and Eugene "Skull" Skullovitch, but Divatox rejects them for not being pure of heart.
-Upon finding Kimberly Hart and Jason Lee Scott, who are scuba diving nearby, Divatox captures them.
+Upon finding Kimberly Hart and Jason Lee Scott, who are scuba diving nearby, Divatox captures them using her periscope as her new targets for evil.
 While recovering, Lerigot is contacted by Divatox, who has captured his family and demands he surrender himself.
 Divatox also uses Kimberly and Jason to pressure the Rangers.
 At the exchange site, Elgar tricks the Rangers and captures Lerigot.

 Zordon and Alpha create new powers for the Rangers to defeat Divatox.
 With these new Turbo powers and new vehicular Turbo Zords, the Rangers travel across the desert to a ship called the Ghost Galleon.
 They are joined by Justin, who has received Rocky's Blue Ranger powers during his recovery.
 On Divatox's submarine, Jason and Kimberly devise an escape plan, but though Bulk, Skull, and Kimberly escape the sub, Jason is trapped and left behind.

 After Divatox and the Rangers traverse the Nemesis Triangle and reach the island where Maligore is, Divatox destroys the Ghost Galleon and the Rangers narrowly escape.
 Kimberly is recaptured and brought to Divatox by the tribal natives of the island who worship Maligore as their god.
 At the temple in the volcano, the Rangers fail to free Jason and Kimberly before they are possessed by Maligore and attack the Rangers mercilessly, but the Rangers succeed in freeing Lerigot and his wife Yara, who undo the possession.

 A frustrated Divatox sacrifices her nephew and successfully revives Maligore.
 The Rangers combined their Turbo Zords and form the Turbo Megazord to fight Maligore.
-They defeat him as Divatox and Rygog flee, vowing vengeance.
-The Rangers pick up Jason, Kimberly, Lerigot, Yara, Bulk and Skull and return to Angel Grove.
-At the competition, Jason wins the fight in Rocky's place, earning the money to save the shelter.
+They defeat him as Divatox and Rygog flee, vowing evil will win one day.